So the coastal cruise has concluded. Drat.

 Still because we were heading north from Salem to Portland, we got to pay a little visit to Metzger, OR.
 You would have thought they'd have had a fanfare of some sort.

 Now we are back in Portland.
 I told the guys at Enterprise car rental that I can't remember ever having more fun on one tank of gas.
-We have checked into the Inn at Northrup Station (which really is absolutely fab.
-They really cannot be taking better care of us.
+We have checked into the Inn at Northrup Station (which is absolutely fab).
+They really cannot be taking better care of us so ALL is forgiven and I'd stay here again in a heartbeat.
 Bill's having a birthday nap and then we are off to Powell's Books for the rest of the afternoon.

 We will hardly have done Oregon justice; certainly will not have seen or done all that Portland offers.
 But our whistles are whetted for a return visit.

 Tomorrow morning it's back to the station to hop the Cascades to Seattle.